Business Owner's Policy (BOP) vs. General Liability Insurance

 General liability insurance covers a wide range of risks that many small business owners face every day.

-Sometimes referred to as “slip and fall” insurance or commercial general liability (CGL), it can help cover some of the most common accidents that can happen at any business, like damage to someone’s property or customer injuries.
-It can also provide financial protection if you’re accused of slander or libel.
+Sometimes referred to as “slip and fall” insurance or commercial general liability (CGL), it can help cover some of the most common accidents at any business, like damage to someone else’s property or customer injuries.
+It can also help provide financial protection if you’re accused of slander or libel.

 What does General Liability insurance cover?

-General liability insurance helps protect you from unexpected expenses when you’re held responsible for an accident at your business, including:
+A general liability insurance policy helps protect you from unexpected expenses when you’re held responsible for an accident at your business, including:

-• Physical injury: General liability insurance can help cover expenses related to physical harm caused to someone other than you or your employees.
+• Physical injury: Business liability insurance can help cover expenses related to physical harm caused to someone other than you or your employees.
 This is also called “bodily injury.”

-• Property damage: This can cover damage to property belonging to someone else up to your policy limits.
+• Property damage: This can cover damage to property belonging to someone else.

 Who needs General Liability insurance?

 Almost every business can experience the types of accidents that general liability insurance covers.
-Most business owners get general liability insurance to make sure they’re covered for these basic risks.
+Most business owners get general liability insurance to ensure they’re covered for these basic risks.

 Besides being a smart way to protect your business, general liability insurance is sometimes required to get a business license or rent commercial property.
-Additionally, some clients may require you to have this coverage before they agree to work with you.
+Some clients may also require this coverage before agreeing to work with you.

 The following examples show how different types of business owners can benefit from general liability coverage: